-What is connective tissue, How many types of connective tissue, and what is the function of connective tissue, many such questions will be in your mind, so today we are going to answer these questions in this article, just You have to read from the beginning to end then only you will understand well, without wasting time let’s start.
+What is connective tissue?
+How many types are there, and what is its function?
+You may have many such questions, so today, we will answer them in this article.
+You must read from beginning to end, and then you will understand well.
+Without wasting time, let’s start.

 What is connective tissue?

-Such tissues connect or connect two parts or organs or areas of our body, then such tissues are called connective tissue.
+Such tissues connect two parts, organs, or areas of our body and are called connective tissue.

-It works to connect two parts of the body and does the work of circulation.
-Bones, Cartilage, Tendons, and Ligaments do the work of connecting organs.
-It works to support the body.
-Her blood does the work of circulation.
-Circulation means flowing i.e. conducting.
+It connects two parts of the body and provides circulation.
+Bones, Cartilage, Tendons, and Ligaments connect organs and support the body.
+Her blood provides circulation.
+Circulation means flowing, i.e., conducting.

-Some special cells of connective tissue extract some fibers from inside themselves which come out and get collected, and those cells of connective tissue which extract fibers from inside themselves are called Fibroblast.
+Some special connective tissue cells, called fibroblasts, extract fibers from inside themselves, which come out and are collected.

-It is characteristic of connective tissue.
-What do these fibers do, these fibers bring flexibility and firmness, like – our nose and ears have flexibility and firmness, it is because of these fibers only.
+It is a characteristic of connective tissue.
+What do these fibers do?
+They bring flexibility and firmness.
+Our noses and ears are flexible and firm because of these fibers alone.

-Blood is a connective tissue, but it does not have fibers, so it is an exception to connective tissue.
-These fibers are of two types, collagen, and elastin.
+Blood is a connective tissue but does not have fibers, so it is an exception to connective tissue.
+These fibers are of two types: collagen and elastin.
 Both these types of fibers are secreted by fibroblast cells.
-The space between the fibroblast cells where these fibers are found is called the intercellular space.
+The intercellular space is the space between the fibroblast cells where these fibers are found.

 How many types of connective tissue?